Szaq/blog-source/content/post/swift-binary-in-nonswift-env.md

 tags = ["swift", "xcode", "rpath", "project", "otool"]
 +++

-Ever wanted to use swift to write your custom plugin for `XXX` and got dreaded:
+Ever wanted to use swift to write this super handy plugin for some application you use, or a system _Component_ and instead got dreaded:

 ```
 dlopen(TestFramework.framework/TestFramework, 5): Library not loaded: @rpath/libswiftAppKit.dylib
 ```
 <!--more-->

-This error happens because loader can't find swift libraries.
+This error happens because loader can't find Swift libraries.
 But why is it so?
-Culprit of this error is `@rpath`.

 ## @rpath

+Culprit of above error is `@rpath`.

 Swift libraries are referenced using _run-paths_.
-They're described in apple [documentation](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/RunpathDependentLibraries.html).
+Run-paths are described in apple [documentation](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/RunpathDependentLibraries.html).
+They are the way for the application to load libraries from runtime-defined locations.
+Binary defines its `rpaths`.

-You can use `otool -L <Path_To_Binary>` to see that.
+You can use `otool -L <Path_To_Binary>` to see Swift dependencies.
 You may get something similar to:
 ```
 /System/Library/Frameworks/AudioToolbox.framework/Versions/A/AudioToolbox (compatibility version 1.0.0, current version 492.0.0)